 Readmission Rates track the percentage of patients that are admitted into the same or another hospital within 30 days of being discharged for the same condition or a complication from the original episode of care.
 This metric measures quality of care given to patients.
 High hospital readmission rates indicate that physicians and other care providers are not delivering the proper care to patients, overlooking complications or relevant patient data.
 Lower hospital readmission rates, by extension, indicate a strong quality of care.

-Fig 2 Medicare Readmission Reduction Penalty Scores for Massachusetts General Hospital.
-Insights from Definitive Healthcare based on most recent available CMS data.
+Fig. 2: Medicare readmission reduction penalty scores for Massachusetts General Hospital.
+Insights from Definitive Healthcare based on most recent available CMS data, April 2019 (accessed July 2019).

 The average all-cause hospital readmission rate in 2016 is 15.3 percent according to Definitive Healthcare data (most recent data available).
-Harlan ARH Hospital had the highest all-cause readmission rate at 21.3 percent--more than 1 in five patients was readmitted to a hospital within 30 days of discharge.
-New England Baptist Hospital and the Hospital for Special Surgery (NY) tied for lowest readmission rates with 11.3 percent.
+Oroville Hospital (CA) had the highest all-cause readmission rate at 20.2 percent — more than one in five patients was readmitted to a hospital within 30 days of discharge.
+New England Baptist Hospital had the lowest readmission rates with 10.4 percent.

 The Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures 64 markers of patient satisfaction.
 Topics included in the survey range from care quality to cleanliness of the care facility.
 Results from the survey are released as star ratings on a scale of 1 to 5, with 5 being the best possible score.
 HCAHPS scores provide actionable data on how hospitals can improve patient care and services offered.